Photo by www.istockphoto.com

 Photo by M_blue_surgeon/Shutterstock

-Located in Nagano Prefecture, this valley is home to ten alpine resorts offering a large expanse of terrain, parks and pipes that both skiers and snowboarders will appreciate.
-The most notable resorts here are Hakuba Happo-one Ski Resort, Hakuba Goryu and Hakuba 47 Winter Sports Park.
-As the Hakuba Valley is very popular with both locals and tourists, it can get a bit busy depending on when and where in the valley you go.
-However, the well developed infrastructure, tourist friendly atmosphere, easy accessibility from Tokyo, excellent quality and abundance of snow still make it an excellent choice for skiers and snowboarders of all levels.
+Located in Nagano Prefecture, Hakuba Valley is a skier and snowboarder’s dream, with ten alpine resorts offering a huge range of terrain, parks, and pipes.
+The top spots here are Hakuba Happo-one Ski Resort, Hakuba Goryu, and Hakuba 47 Winter Sports Park.
+It’s a popular area, so it can get pretty busy, depending on where and when you visit.
+But with its great infrastructure, friendly vibe, easy access from Tokyo, and fantastic snow, it’s definitely a great choice for skiers and snowboarders of all levels.

 Niseko, Hokkaido